adamcobabe/mrv/doc/source/tools.rst

 mrv
 ===
-This tool will setup the environment to allow running MRV and Maya Standalone within your system interpreter.
-The latter one is expected to be in your PATH.
+This tool will setup the environment to allow running MRV and Maya Standalone within your system interpreter, mayapy, or maya.bin.
+The system interpreter will be used by default and is expected to be in your path.
+On Linux and OSX, it must be named ``python2.x``.
+On Windows, the python interpreter's executable is expected to be ``python2x``.**x** can be 4,5 and 6 and depends on the maya version you would like to run.

+If no python interpreter can be found in your path, ``mrv`` will fallback to using ``mayapy``.

-The first argument passed in to the tool names the Maya release you would like to run, these can be *8.5* to X, where X denotes the latest release.
+The first optional argument passed in to the tool names the Maya version you would like to run, these can be *8.5* to X, where X denotes the latest release.

-All additional arguments are passed to the python interpreter directly.
+All additional arguments are passed to the python interpreter or maya.bin directly.

 It can easily be used to write standalone tools with maya support.